 “During my childhood, my family and I were interned in Rohwer prison camp in the swamps of southeast Arkansas because we looked like the people who bombed Pearl Harbor.
 My friends at Arkansas State Univ. are working hard to make sure history is not forgotten.
 They just launched a wonderful website on Rohwer; I’m honored to provide an audio intro.” –(George Takei)

 “As a group, these US citizens were labeled by their government as ” enemy non-aliens”…”What’s a non-alien?
 Thats a citizen.
 They couldn’t even call us citizens then, we were “enemy non-aliens”.
 Why?
 Because, of this we were taken to the horse stables.” –(George Takei recalls the day his family was taken to live in Japanese American internment camps and life as an “Enemy Non-Alien.”
 Discover more about his story and triumph on television in PIONEERS OF TELEVISION “Breaking Barriers,”)

-This speech featured in the film adaptation of the book, Snow Falling on Cedars – given by actor, Max von Sydow (playing the role of Nels Gudmundsson) is beyond powerful!
+The speech featured in the film adaptation of the book, Snow Falling on Cedars – given by actor, Max von Sydow (playing the role of Nels Gudmundsson) is beyond powerful, and is fittingly phrased!